SERVICE CLUB WINS MULTIPLE INTERNATIONAL AWARDS.

 The Club received a further award from Lions Clubs International Foundation for its 2015/2016 exceptional record of donations to international humanitarian projects per member.

-Club Past President Lion Ron Alexander commented that the awards came as a result of the financial assistance that the Mooloolaba club provided to victims of the devastating earthquake in 2016 in the Kathmandu area of Nepal.
+Club Past President Lion Ron Alexander commented that the awards came resulting from the financial assistance that the Mooloolaba club provided to victims of the devastating earthquake in 2016 in the Kathmandu area of Nepal.

 Mr Alexander added that the achievements of the 2015/16 Mooloolaba Lions year were the cumulative efforts of Lions members, Lioness Club members and the support of the junior Lions Club, the Swannies L.E.O.
 Club, based at Maroochydore State High School.
 The three groups often work together on fund raising for community service projects.